aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

 ### Update your IAM Policy:

-Amazon Pinpoint service requires an IAM policy in order to use the `record` API:
+AWS Pinpoint service requires an IAM policy in order to use the `record` API:

 ```json
 {